|

 SAVING THE KOOTENAI RIVER WHITE STURGEON

-The Center won the suit to force the designation of more critical habitat, and the Service published an interim rule protecting an additional area — with appropriate sturgeon spawning habitat — in 2006, finalizing the rule in 2008.
-The suit against the Corps over its management of the dam is ongoing.
+The Center won the suit for more critical habitat, and the Service published an interim rule protecting an additional area — with good sturgeon spawning habitat — in 2006, finalizing the rule in 2008.
+Also in 2008, after almost six years of litigation, the Center, the Kootenai Tribe of Idaho, and state and federal officials reached a landmark agreement to manage Libby Dam's flows to help sturgeon reproduce, keep them reproducing, and protect other Kootenai River fish at the same time.

 ACTION TIMELINE